 This arrangement is no longer considered adequate unless the kitchen also has another exhaust fan vented to the outdoors.
 While you can still buy vent hoods that can be installed so they are self-venting, most of these can also be adapted to external venting, which is the preferred method.

-Sizing a Vent Hood
+Vent Hood Sizes

 The official requirement for a kitchen vent fan is that it must move a minimum of 100 cfm and no more than 400 cfm unless there is a method of introducing makeup air to replace the exhausted air.
 A range of 100 to 400 cfm is fairly broad, so more guidelines are needed to determine the proper size for a vent fan.
 There are two calculation methods commonly used to determine the proper size for the kitchen vent fan:

-- Stove-top size: The vent-hood fan should move 100 cfm of air for each 12 inches of stove width.
+- Stove-top size: The vent hood fan should move 100 cfm of air for each 12 inches of stove width.
 A 3-foot-wide stove, then, requires a 300 cfm fan in the vent hood.

 - Room size: Some designers follow a rule that dictates that a vent fan should be able to move an air volume equal to the volume of the room 15 times per hour, or once every four minutes.
 Thus, a small 10 x 10-foot kitchen with an 8-foot-high ceiling (which has a volume of 800 cubic feet) requires a vent fan that moves 800 cubic feet every four minutes, or 200 each minute.
 A 200 cfm vent fan meets this need.